 We're also assuming you've correctly identified your required departure date.
 It's usually shown on the I-94 Arrival/Departure Record, which is different than the date on the original visa.
 (The latter date just shows the last day upon which you could have entered the U.S. using that visa.)

 Once the expiration date of your permitted stay has passed, you have no actual immigration status.
-If you were working, based on having a visa that permitted work, you must now stop working.
+If you were working, based on having a visa that permitted U.S. work, you must now stop.

-If your visa has run out and you're not getting satisfactory answers from USCIS, now would be an excellent time to consult an immigration lawyer.
+If your permitted stay under a visa has run out and you're not getting satisfactory answers from USCIS, now would be an excellent time to consult an immigration lawyer.
 Don't wait until you're at risk of accruing unlawful status or otherwise jeopardizing your right to remain in the United States.